Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Discussion

 \section{Discussion}

 We have offered new estimands and a corresponding estimation strategy for causal effects on a bipartite network.
-The investigation was specifically motivated by a problem in air pollution regulatory policy where scrubbers installed at coal-fired power plants are investigated for their effectiveness for reducing Medicare IHD hospitalizations, but hold relevance for other types of policies or interventions where the units on which the treatments are defined (here, coal-fired power plants) are distinct from the units on which outcomes are relevant (here, ZIP codes), and the complex nature of relationships between these distinct types of unit lead to interference.
-While the strategy has close ties to that recently proposed in \cite{forastiere_identification_2020}, deploying this type of methodology in the setting of a bipartite network where interference arises due to a complex physical process entailed several distinctions and extensions over the more typical analysis of a social network.
+The investigation was specifically motivated by a problem in air pollution regulatory policy where scrubbers installed at coal-fired power plants are investigated for their effectiveness for reducing Medicare IHD hospitalizations, but hold relevance for other types of interventions where the units on which the treatments are defined (here, coal-fired power plants) are distinct from the units on which outcomes are relevant (here, ZIP codes), and the complex nature of relationships between these distinct types of unit lead to interference (market experiments are an emerging common example \citep{pouget-abadie_variance_2019, doudchenko_causal_2020, harshaw_design_2021}).